Information for Staff

 To be eligible for this type of programmes, learners should:

-- Have support from their line manager.
+- Have support from your line manager.

 - Be ready to commit to the minimum study requirement and have agreed with their manager how this can be balanced with operational demands.